IGSIO/SlicerIGSIO/README.md

 - Volume Reconstructor
     - Image volume and required transform sequences need to be included in the same Sequence
     - The image ROI is automatically calculated from the sequence, however you can optionally specify an AnnotationROI
-    - After clicking apply, the volume reconstruction is perfomed in RAS
+    - After clicking apply, the volume reconstruction is performed in RAS

 ## Video Codecs
 The following video compression codecs are included with the SlicerIGSIO extension: